wwu98934/MuRCL/README.md

 sh linear.sh
 ```

-## Inference

 ## Visualization

-this code could create the attention heat-map mentioned in our paper.
+This code could create the attention heat-map mentioned in our paper.

 ```shell
 cd scripts